wilsonliaows/docs/connectors/mssql/select.md

 ## Select rows using custom SQL
 This action lets you select rows based on a custom SQL query.
 Rows that are returned from the query will be returned as the output of this action.

+## Supported versions
+This action is only supported for SQL Server 2012 or newer.
+It uses a default stored procedure `sp_describe_first_result_set` that is only available from SQL Server 2012 onwards.

 ![Select rows using custom SQL action](/assets/images/mssql/custom-sql-action.png) *Select rows using custom SQL action*